Do you have a professional website for your travel writing business?

 I’ve met dozens of freelance travel writers in the past few years and have been surprised at how few have a writer's website.
 A well laid out website that shows indisputable evidence that you are well published is an essential tool.

 Will your writer's website garner you more assignments with magazine editors just by its mere presence?
-Probably not.
+Maybe, maybe not.

 But, a professionally designed website will very likely tip the scales in your favor when you’re querying an editor with a story idea.
 If the editor doesn't know you and is undecided about hiring you, a well-designed website will nudge them in the right direction.